KasarKalyani/InlineDes/README.md

 Mostly it should be on same page for users ease.

+We have Mongo database used for this with two collections (tiledatas-> have reference id for respective entry in description collection).

-This Project help to do so
+This Project help to do so.

+#FrontEnd

+InlineDesFrontEnd Repository

 #Instructions To Run On Local